Prince Henry, Duke of Gloucester: Later life

-In May 1949, May 1961, May 1962 and May 1963, Henry served in the office of Lord High Commissioner to the General Assembly of the Church of Scotland, which temporarily afforded him precedence in Scotland immediately below the King and Queen.
+In May 1949, May 1961, May 1962, and May 1963, Henry served as Lord High Commissioner to the General Assembly of the Church of Scotland, a role that temporarily placed him in precedence in Scotland immediately below the King and Queen.
+He attended the coronation of his niece, Queen Elizabeth II, in 1953, and he and Alice continued to undertake royal engagements, including several overseas tours.
+In 1954, Henry was Treasurer of the Honourable Society of Gray's Inn, and in 1957 he represented Elizabeth II at the Malayan Declaration of Independence on 31 August.

-Henry attended the coronation of his niece Elizabeth II in 1953.
-Both the Duke and Duchess carried out royal engagements, including several overseas tours.
-In 1954 the Duke served as the Treasurer of the Honourable Society of Gray's Inn.
-He represented Queen Elizabeth II during the Malayan Declaration of Independence on 31 August 1957.
-He suffered a series of strokes in later years; his first was in 1965 while he and his wife, Alice, were returning from Sir Winston Churchill's funeral ceremony in their vehicle, which resulted in a car crash.
-This, together with later strokes, left him dependent on a wheelchair, and he was unable to speak in his last remaining years.
-His last public appearance was at the unveiling of Queen Mary's plaque at Marlborough House in 1967, where he appeared weak and considerably older than the Duke of Windsor.
-In 1972, he was too ill to attend the funeral of the Duke of Windsor in May, or the wedding of his younger son, Prince Richard, in July.
-In August, the Duke's elder son, Prince William, died in a plane crash; by that point, he was in such poor health that his wife hesitated about whether to tell him.
-She later wrote in her memoirs that she did not, but that he may have learnt of their son's death from television coverage.
+He suffered a series of strokes in later life.
+The first occurred in 1965 while he and Alice were returning by car from Sir Winston Churchill's funeral, causing a crash.
+Further strokes left him dependent on a wheelchair and unable to speak during his final years.
+His last public appearance was in 1967 at the unveiling of Queen Mary's plaque at Marlborough House, where he appeared frail and noticeably older than the Duke of Windsor.
+By 1972, his health had deteriorated to the extent that he was unable to attend the Duke of Windsor's funeral in May or the wedding of his younger son, Richard, in July.
+In August, his elder son, William, was killed in a plane crash; Henry's condition was so poor that Alice hesitated to tell him.
+She later wrote that she chose not to do so, although he may have learned of the death from television coverage.

 Death

-Henry died on 10 June 1974 at the age of 74.
+Henry died on 10 June 1974, aged 74.
 He was the last surviving son of King George V and Queen Mary, and the last living knight of the Order of St Patrick.
-His body was buried in the Royal Burial Ground, Frogmore.
+He was buried in the Royal Burial Ground, Frogmore.

 His will was sealed in London after his death in 1981.
-His estate was valued at £734,262 (or £5.6 million in 2022 when adjusted for inflation).
+His estate was valued at £734,262 equivalent to £5.6 million in 2022 when adjusted for inflation.

-His only living son, Prince Richard, inherited the title of Duke of Gloucester.
-Henry's widow, Alice, received permission from Queen Elizabeth II to be styled Princess Alice, Duchess of Gloucester, to distinguish herself from Richard's wife.
-She outlived her husband by 30 years until her death on 29 October 2004, becoming, at age 102, the longest-lived member of the British royal family in history.
+His only living son, Richard, inherited the title of Duke of Gloucester.
+Alice received permission from Queen Elizabeth II to be styled Princess Alice, Duchess of Gloucester, to distinguish her from Richard's wife.
+She outlived Henry by 30 years, dying on 29 October 2004 at the age of 102, and became the longest-lived member of the British royal family in history.

+In popular culture

+He was portrayed by Michael Thomas in the third season of the Netflix series The Crown.